kb8u/ZenPacks.community.CiscoPluggableOptics/README.rst

 ----------------------------------

 Download the `CiscoPluggableOptics ZenPack <http://wiki.zenoss.org/ZenPack:CiscoPluggableOptics>`_.
-Copy the .egg file to your Zenoss server and run the following commands as the zenoss user.
+Install the zenpack through the zenoss GUI and restart zenoss, or copy the .egg file to your Zenoss server and run the following commands as the zenoss user.

     ::